Voyage of the Brooklyn Saints: The Gold Rush and its consequences

 Despite the wealth obtained, the Gold Rush had a detrimental effect on living standards.
 Brooklyn settlers had to cope with increasing lawlessness around them.
 San Francisco had an ever-growing population of mostly transient fortune seekers.
 Over 250,000 forty-niners arrived during the first Gold Rush season.
 549 ships sailed into San Francisco Bay between April and December 1849, an average of 61 ships per month.
 Chaos and congestion were created as 45 ships arrived on a single day.
 Nearly all of them were immediately abandoned by their crews and sometimes by their captains, who left for the gold fields.
 The promising city was quickly overtaken by crime, gambling dens, and arsonists.
 Large portions of the city were intentionally burned to the ground five times by criminals.
 During the rainy season when mining had to pause, many argonauts who were unlucky at the diggings fell into illness or homeless despair, and committed suicide.
-Long-term residents complained that the city was no longer fit for families.
+Longtime residents complained that the city was no longer fit for families.
 Some Brooklyn passengers, including Samuel Brannan, got caught up in the wilder lifestyle and business pursuits.
 Brannan turned over church services and other religious matters to William Glover, John Horner, and Addison Pratt, who was merely passing through San Francisco on his way to Utah.

 A big problem was created by self-styled "Regulators" who sought to keep non-Americans—particularly the early arriving Chileans and Peruvians—from participating in the Gold Rush.
 They and the criminal gangs referred to as Hounds "intimidated merchants by day and looted foreign encampments by night."
-In the transition from Mexican to military to civilian American justice systems, law enforcement was virtually non-existent in San Francisco for a time.
+In the transition from Mexican to military to civilian American justice systems, law enforcement was virtually nonexistent in San Francisco for a time.
 The alcalde and a minuscule constabulary were incapable of managing the extent of lawlessness in the city.
 In the summer of 1849, Samuel Brannan was serving on the Town Council.
 He and many others were outraged by "murderers and incendiaries" who committed violent attacks on women and foreigners, and who repeatedly caused large portions of the city to be destroyed.
 Brannan became the leader of a Vigilance Committee that asserted "the right of self-preservation."
 It empaneled large juries who took evidence and passed judgment on well-known troublemakers caught in criminal acts.
 Although lacking any legal authority, the Vigilance Committee summarily executed a few "rogues" to the satisfaction of the general populace, but to the consternation of legal authorities.
 Similar actions were taken in Stockton and Sacramento, resulting in a swift reduction of crime.
-Samuel Brannan was once again disfellowshipped by the Church of Jesus Christ of Latter-day Saints for his part in these events, and he was officially removed from any role in church leadership.
+Samuel Brannan was once again disfellowshipped by the church for his part in these events, and he was officially removed from any role in church leadership.